onzfonz/comp227/src/content/7/en/part7e.md

 Writing universal code directly using React is currently still pretty cumbersome.
-Lately, a library called [Next.js](https://github.com/vercel/next.js), which is implemented on top of React, has garnered much attention and is a good option for making universal applications.
+Lately, a library called [Next.js](https://github.com/vercel/next.js), which is implemented on top of React, has garnered some attention and is an option for making universal applications.

 #### Progressive web apps